fitnr/twitter_bot_utils/README.md

 ## Recent tweets

-Basically, the `twitter_bot_utils.api.API` object is a wrapper for Tweepy with some configuration reading options added.
-It also adds three convenience methods for finding recent tweets, since it's often useful to know what a bot has done recently without setting up a whole backend for saving the bot's tweets.
+The `twitter_bot_utils.API` object extends `tweepy.API` with some methods useful for bots:

+* Methods to check for the ID of recent tweets: `last_tweet`, `last_reply`, `last_retweet`.
+These are useful if your bot searches twitter and wants to avoid ingesting the same material.

 ````python
 twitter = tbu.API(screen_name='MyBotName')